1888 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1888 Proof Indian Head Penny Value

-Planchets received special preparation before striking, including tumbling with stainless steel beads and rinses of soap and cream of tartar to achieve a uniform surface.
-This extra care is what separates proof coins from ordinary strikes in both appearance and value.
+Planchets got special treatment too—tumbled with stainless steel beads, rinsed with soap and cream of tartar for a uniform surface.
+That extra care is what separates proofs from regular strikes in both looks and value.

-Market results at the PR66 level demonstrate established demand.
+At the PR66 level, demand is well established.
 A PR66 example realized $15,275 at Heritage Auctions on October 27, 2014, while the lowest recorded PR66 auction stands at $6,013.
-Together, these results define a clear value range and reflect sustained collector competition for the 1888 Proof Penny at this preservation level.
+That range tells you there’s real competition for top-grade 1888 proofs.

 1888 Proof Indian Head Penny (RD) Price/Grade Chart